 To Build Trust as a New Manager

-To create a high trust environment, ask your team to assess your trustworthiness in terms of leading your team to future success, demonstrating integrity, being honest and trustworthy, having open and honest communication, and caring about their professional development and career advancement.
+To create a high trust environment, ask your team to assess your trustworthiness in terms of leading them to future success, demonstrating integrity, being honest and trustworthy, having open and honest communication, and caring about their professional development and career advancement.
 Then rigorously work to fill any gaps with targeted new manager training.

 Before you begin to assess your trustworthiness as a new manager, be absolutely committed to self-improvement.
 If you are less than genuine in your desire to reflect, learn and build trust with your team members, they will see right through you.